ynput/OpenPype/website/docs/artist_hosts_maya.md

 ## Reviews

-Pype supports creating review video for almost any type of data you want to publish.
+OpenPype supports creating review video for almost any type of data you want to publish.
 What we call review video is actually _playblast_ or _capture_ (depending on terminology you are familiar with) made from pre-defined camera in scene.
 This is very useful in cases where you want to add turntable preview of your model for example.
 But it can